BB31420/Awesome-Googlesheets-Scripts/CraigslistTracking/ReadMe.txt

 Then run the GetCraigslistCatogories

 You should have two sheets now.
-Use the info on these sheets to customize the third script GetCraigslistItems to you desired query
+Use the info on these sheets to customize the third script GetCraigslistItems to your desired query

 By running additional searches you will build a spreadsheet tracking your desired items